 Option 6: Physically Damage the Device

 Last but not least, you can physically damage the device.
 Smash it into little bits.
-Some feel that there is no real way to be sure the device is damaged to the point where data is not recoverable.
-But who is going to bother messing with your smashed up device just to see some bit of useless information?
+Some people believe that there is no real way to be sure the device is damaged to the point where data is not recoverable.
+But who is going to bother messing with your smashed up device just to see your pictures from Christmas 3 years ago?